rbarfield/Barfield_website/index.md

 <h3 id="biography">Biography</h3>

-<p> I am a Biostatistician III in the biostatistics department at Duke University within the BERD Core.
-I work within the Center for Human Systems Immunology with Dr. Cliburn Chan.
+<p> I am a Biostatistician III in the Biostatistics and Bioinformatics Department at Duke University.
+I currently work within the Center for Human Systems Immunology (CHSI) and the Center for Aids Research (CFAR) with Dr. Cliburn Chan.
+There I serve as a collaborative statistician working with investigators on a number of Immunological and HIV/AIDS projects.
 I received my PhD in biostatistics at Harvard University working with Drs.
 Xihong Lin and Peter Kraft.
 I also have an MPH in biostatistics from Emory University working with Dr. Karen Conneely.
-After my PhD, I spent two years as a post-doc at Fred Hutchinson Cancer Research Center and the University of Washington.</p>
+After my PhD (and prior to joining Duke), I was a post-doc at Fred Hutchinson Cancer Research Center and the University of Washington working with Drs.
+Li Hsu and Ulrike Peters.</p>

 <h3 id="education">Education</h3>